CRAWlab/RoboBoat-2021/Dockerfiles/Dockerfile_Companion_Computer_Test/Information_for_Docker_Commands.md

-## First step on a RPi terminal and launch a roscore
+## First step on a RPi terminal
 * docker run -it --rm --privileged \
   *  -v /home/pi/src:/src:rw \
   * --name=UAV_companion ros:melodic-mavros-mavlink bash

+* Then launch a roscore in the terminal

 ## Second step from separate terminal that is SSHd into the RPi